 Word Of Faith's Pattern Of Abuse 'Got Worse Over Time,' Says 'Broken Faith' Author

-In 1979, Jane Whaley and her husband Sam started the Word of Faith Fellowship church in North Carolina.
+In 1979, Jane Whaley and her husband, Sam, started the Word of Faith Fellowship church in North Carolina.

 Broken Faith

-Note: [Editor's Note: When NPR reached out to District Attorney Ted Bell, he responded via email: "Under my administration we have prosecuted allegations of abuse as well as worked with federal investigators and the US Attorney's Office in seeking prosecution at the federal level of violations of federal law."
-NPR also sought comment from the Word of Faith Fellowship and the sheriff of Rutherford County, N.C.]